perladvent/perldotcom/content/article/perl-and-cgi.md

 ## What is CGI

-HTTP stands for HyperText Transfer Protocol, which means the server could be sending anything that can be stored on a filesystem, so there are two things we must do; the status and the content-type.
+HTTP stands for HyperText Transfer Protocol, which means the server could be sending almost anything, so there are two things we must do; the status and the content-type.
 CGI (the interface) makes this very easy.

 ```perl
 #!/usr/bin/env perl